selroc/wth/README.md

 ```

 ### Editing records
 You can edit a existing record by doing `wth -e recordname`, where recordname is (you guessed it), the name of the record you want to edit.
 It opens the record in whatever editor is set in `$EDITOR`.
 If that enviroment variable is not set, it opens the record in vim.
 You can add the following to your shell configuration (`~/.bashrc`): `export EDITOR="vim"` to set one.
+If there are duplicates, a prompt will popup with your options.
+You can also use `*` to edit all duplicates.
 ```
 $ wth -e wonder_whatever
 ```

 ### Deleting records
 You can delete records two ways: using `wth -d name` or by manually deleting a record in ~/wth.
 If there are duplicates, a prompt will popup with your options.
+You can also use `*` to delete all duplicates.
 ```bash
 $ wth.sh -d untitled
 $